 Extended Hours Trading

 While the opening and closing bells of the New York Stock Exchange (NYSE) and Nasdaq (9:30 AM – 4:00 PM ET) mark the "official" trading day, the financial markets never truly sleep.
 Extended Hours Trading allows investors to buy and sell stocks through Electronic Communication Networks (ECNs) before the market opens and after it closes.
-This trading is divided into two distinct sessions: 1. **Pre-Market Session:** Runs typically from 4:00 AM to 9:30 AM ET.
-This session is used by traders to position themselves for the day ahead, reacting to overnight news from European or Asian markets, as well as early morning US economic data releases (like the Jobs Report at 8:30 AM).
-2. **After-Hours Session:** Runs from 4:00 PM to 8:00 PM ET.
-This session is primarily driven by corporate earnings reports, which are almost always released just after the 4:00 PM closing bell to avoid disrupting the regular trading day.
+This access allows traders to respond to news as it breaks, rather than waiting for the following morning, which can be critical for risk management or capturing short-term alpha.
+This trading is divided into two distinct and highly different sessions: 1.
+Pre-Market Session: Runs typically from 4:00 AM to 9:30 AM ET.
+This session is primarily used by traders to position themselves for the day ahead, reacting to overnight news from European or Asian markets, as well as early morning US economic data releases (such as the monthly Jobs Report or CPI data, which are typically released at 8:30 AM ET).
+2. After-Hours Session: Runs from 4:00 PM to 8:00 PM ET.
+This session is almost entirely driven by corporate earnings reports, which are almost always released just after the 4:00 PM closing bell to avoid disrupting the liquidity of the regular trading day.
+Because these sessions take place outside the centralized exchange hours, they operate under a different set of rules and risks.
+Participation is not mandatory for all market participants, and many institutional market makers choose to step away from the screens during these hours, leaving the market much thinner and more susceptible to extreme price moves on relatively small volume.

 Key Takeaways